Segowadang/nockchain/README.md

 - $NOCK is used to pay for blockspace on Nockchain.

 ## Mainnet Network Details
-- Mainnet to be launched at 19th May.
+- Mainnet to be launched in 19th May.
 - 10 mins block time (same as bitcoin).
 - For Testnet, we run *"Miner"* and a *"simulated local testnet"* with a **fake genesis block**, to connect our Miner to it.
 - Once Mainnet live, **public peers** are published, so we just need to run Miner alone.
 It connects to public peers.